Staubgeborener/Klipper-Backup/docs/quickstart.md

     Run `./script.sh` from within klipper-backup and check that you receive no errors and when checking the repository you should see a new commit.

-  9. Optional: now you can e.g. set a [macro](manual.md/#gcode-macro) to execute the script with a ui or use an [automated solution](automation.md).
+  9. Optional: now you can e.g. set a [macro](manual.md/#klipper-macro) to execute the script with a UI or use an [automated solution](automation.md).
 Also you can add a [moonraker entry](updating.md/#moonraker-update-manager) for future updates.